tiirwaa/BootThatISO-WITHOUT-USB---NO-USB-NEEDED-/README.md

 - Included handlers: UDF, ISO, Ext container, and MBR.
 The reader prefers UDF and can unwrap Ext to reach the inner UDF/ISO stream.

 ### Diagnostics and tests
-Two small console tools are built alongside the app to validate ISO handling:
+The following console utilities are built alongside the app to validate behavior:

 ```powershell
 # List supported handlers and try opening via UDF/ISO